iamMD01/Learning-javascript/README.md

     Hello there, today i learned about query selector,selecting elements by id's, getting element by name and event listeners.

-28/Apr/2024 as day 16

-    Hello there, today i learned about dynamic elements in js where i have been able to add those line which is not in the actual code 🤯🤯🤯.

-28/APR/2024 as day 17

-    Hello there, today i learned about promises , sync, async and await funtion

-28/Apr/2024 as day 18
+28/Apr/2024 as day 16,17,18,19,20,21

-    Hello there, today i learned about api calling and some built it function to get inner data that we want to display on the window.
+    Hello there, today i learned about dynamic elements,promises , sync, async and await funtion, learned about api calling and some built it function to get inner data that we want to display on the window 😍😍😍😍, local storage and it's built in functions,getting current location of the user and showing them in window with temperature and set interval and set timeout in Javascript.
-    This is really amazing 😍😍😍😍

-28/Apr/2024 as day 19

-    Hello there, today i learned about local storage and it's built in functions.

-28/Apr/2024 as day 20

-    Hello there, today i learned about getting current location of the user and showing them in window with temperature.

-28/Apr/2024 as day 21

-    Hello there, today i learned about set interval and set timeout and with the help of chat gpt i have made it's ui beautiful.

 29/Apr/2024 as day 22,23